kymata-atlas/kymata-core/docs/getting-started.md

 You see `ModuleNotFoundError: No module named 'numpy'`

-- You are probably running `submit_gridsearch.sh`, and it currently has Andy's toolbox location hard-coded.
+- You are probably running `submit_gridsearch.sh`, and it currently has Andy's `kymata-core` location hard-coded.
 Update to point it at your copy.

 You see `ModuleNotFoundError: No module named 'kymata'`

 - You're not using the poetry environment.
 You'll need to run this with Apptainer.
-First make sure the toolbox is installed with `poetry`, so the `kyamata` package is available within the virtual environment:
+First make sure `kymata-core` is installed with `poetry`, so the `kyamata` package is available within the virtual environment:

   ```shell
   apptainer shell -B /imaging/projects/cbu/kymata /imaging/local/software/singularity_images/python/python_3.11.7-slim.sif